Ercole I d'Este

-Ercole I d'Este KG (English: Hercules I; 26 October 1431 – 25 January 1505) was Duke of Ferrara from 1471 until 1505.
-He was a member of the House of Este.
+Ercole I d'Este (English: Hercules I; 26 October 1431 – 25 January 1505) was Duke of Ferrara, Modena, and Reggio from 1471 until his death in 1505.
+A member of the House of Este, he was known for his patronage of the arts and for strengthening the duchy's economy and political position.
 He was nicknamed North Wind and The Diamond.

 Biography

-Ercole was born in 1431 in Ferrara to Nicolò III and Ricciarda da Saluzzo.
+Ercole was born in 1431 in Ferrara to Nicolò III and Ricciarda of Saluzzo.
 His maternal grandparents were Thomas III of Saluzzo and Marguerite of Roussy.

 He was educated at the Neapolitan court of Alfonso, king of Aragon and Naples, from 1445 to 1460; there he studied military arts, chivalry, and acquired an appreciation for all'antica architecture and the fine arts, which would result in his becoming one of the most significant art patrons of the Renaissance.